 Although most often associated with winter holidays, Scandinavia and the Nordic regions offer some superb summer breaks as well, with cosmopolitan cities, pretty self-drives, a wealth of festivals and Arctic attractions bathed in constant sunlight.
-And, if you do feel like dipping into the region's wintry delights, there's the new ICEHOTEL 365 combining wilderness adventures with stays in stunningly carved ice rooms kept cold by the Midnight Sun.
+And, if you do feel like dipping into the region's wintry delights, there's the ICEHOTEL 365 combining wilderness adventures with stays in stunningly carved ice rooms kept cold by the Midnight Sun.
 Our specialists have picked out their top tips below to help you start planning your summer trip for 2022.

 Norway’s scenery is sublime.
 Its western fjords, like slices of deep blue, carved into vertical rock walls, offer wonderful opportunities for hiking, kayaking and mountain biking.
 It's also a place to enjoy the best in Norwegian food and drink, with artisan breweries, cider producers and a host of restaurants offering fresh, seasonal produce found right across the region.
 Elsewhere, the spectacular Lofoten Islands in Northern Norway, all soaring mountain peaks, golden beaches and colourful fishing villages, are a great place to observe orcas and sea eagles.
 The Atlantic Road – perhaps the region's most spectacular drive – zigzags across bridges and islands between the charming towns of Molde and Kristiansand.
 Then there's the remote Svalbard Archipelago, a showcase for off-the-beaten-track adventures beneath the glow of the Midnight Sun.